AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_ios.md

 **Set a user to do-not-disturb mode**

-After you mute a user, you will not receive push notifications from this user when you go offline.
+After you set a user to do-not-disturb mode, you will not receive push notifications from this user when you go offline.
-The following sample code mutes the specified users:
+The following sample code sets the specified users to do-not-disturb mode:

 ```swift
 [AgoraChatClient.sharedClient.pushManager updatePushServiceForUsers:userIds disablePush:YES completion:^(EMError * _Nonnull aError) {